rafaduarte87/gammarus_locusta_fatty_acid/README.md

-# gammarus_locusta_fatty_acid
-Codes and data for the manuscript "Fatty acid profile of Gammarus locusta newly hatched offspring from the wild and from adults farmed on mono-specific macroalgal diets" published in Frontiers in Marine Sciences
+# Codes and data for the manuscript "Fatty acid profile of *Gammarus locusta* newly hatched offspring from the wild and from adults farmed on mono-specific macroalgal diets" published in Frontiers in Marine Sciences (https://doi.org/10.3389/fmars.2025.1621216)